 In areas in which opportunity for improvement exists, as identified during either the departmental or external review process, the faculty member and chair will develop a Faculty Improvement Plan (FIP).

 This FIP is designed to address any areas of deficiency and includes measurable objectives, specific actions with rationale, and timelines for completion.
 For policies and procedures for faculty discipline and dismissal, see Section VIII.
-Separation, inclusive of Non-reappointment and Dismissal for Cause in the AU Faculty Handbook.
+Separation, inclusive of Non-reappointment and Dismissal for Cause (pg82-90 v2021) in the AU Faculty Handbook.

-Major revision MHT 6/30/2020, CW 7/12/20, CW/JO 5/31/22, CW/JO: 6/21/22; CW/SV/JO: 7/10/24
+Major revision MHT 6/30/2020, CW 7/12/20, CW/JO 5/31/22, CW/JO: 6/21/22